-The content of the list is displayed next to the Value property.
+The content of the list is displayed in the Value column.

-To add widgets to your view, double-click the view state in the content area.
+To add widgets to your View, double-click the View state in the content area.

-The view is displayed in the content area.
+The View is displayed in the content area.

-In the Navigation component, expand the view state and the view.
+In the Navigation component, expand the View state and the View.

-Drag an instantiator from the Toolbox into the view.
-Rename the instantiator to MyInstantiator.
+Drag an Instantiator from the Toolbox into the view.
+Rename the Instantiator to MyInstantiator.

-Drag a rectangle from the Toolbox into the instantiator.
-Rename the rectangle to MyRectangle.
+Drag a Rectangle from the Toolbox into the Instantiator.
+Rename the Rectangle to MyRectangle.

-Drag a label from the Toolbox into the rectangle.
-Rename the label to MyLabel.
+Drag a Label from the Toolbox into the Rectangle.
+Rename the Label to MyLabel.